 - lodge your application at the Hurstville Civic Centre Customer Service Centre.
 An application fee must also be paid upon lodgement.
-Senior citizens with a valid card, and schools (excluding child care centres) are exempt from fees.

 Once you have lodged your application a Tree Management Officer will inspect the tree and issue a letter of approval or refusal.

 If the applicant is unhappy with the outcome, they can apply for a review within 12 months for 50 per cent of the original fee, by lodging a Tree Application Review form.